 - craft paint brush

-I started the studded chalk paint pumpkins with this already very pretty group of pumpkins:
+I started the studded chalk paint pumpkins with this already beautiful group of pumpkins:

 But I really adore the look and colors of Heirloom pumpkins so I decided to paint them with the paint from the barn: